 The seven catalyst supports were decorated with Rh metal nanoparticles via hydrothermal infiltration of Rh and subsequent photoreduction under illumination during catalytic evaluation (Materials and Methods).
 Resulting metal photocatalysts were characterized by X-ray diffraction (XRD), X-ray photoemission spectroscopy (XPS), or inductively coupled plasma mass spectroscopy (ICP-MS) (Supplementary Figure 4), with quantitative XPS (and ICP-MS) results summarized in Supplementary Table 2.
 All materials measured were phase-pure and fully crystalline, indicated by the lack of broad amorphous background scattering, with metallic Rh detected on all samples.
 Ta2O5 supports could be matched to the orthorhombic tantalum oxide lattice structure.
 TiO2 supports exclusively showed an anatase titania lattice structure.
 XPS results confirmed no chemical discrepancies between different structures of each material (Supplementary Figure 4b, d).
 Corroboratory UV-vis measurements (Supplementary Figure 5) confirmed all oxides have approximately 3 eV band gaps.
 Samples were not intentionally doped but may have lower than expected band gaps due to either unintentional impurities or the higher surface-to-bulk ratio resulting from the 10-30 nm diameter pores.
 Rhodium particles were fully reduced to the metallic phase, without remnant rhodium chloride precursor detected in XRD, although some remnant Cl was detected in XPS as a low-intensity peak around 200 eV.
+Raman spectra were collected on representative catalyst materials and commercial non-porous references (Supplementary Figure 6).
+Porous samples showed a small Raman peak shift to higher wavenumbers, and less intense peaks associated with metal-oxygen bending modes relative to non-porous references.
+From previous studies, this behavior is associated with changes in oxygen vacancy concentration24, 25.
+Results suggest a higher oxygen vacancy content in our porous samples as compared to non-porous materials, not unexpected from materials with substantially increased surface area relative to the bulk.
+Importantly, however, this apparent increase in oxygen vacancy concentration was not associated with systematic trends in XRD peak positions (Supplemental Figure 4) or the UV-Vis derived band gaps (Supplemental Figure 5) among our tested catalysts.
+This suggests that within our tested porous materials there are no systematic variations in oxygen vacancy concentrations.

 Oxide crystallite sizes and rhodium particle sizes were calculated via Scherrer analysis from XRD patterns (Supplementary Figure 4a, c).
 XRD-based structural information for oxide supports and rhodium particles is summarized in Table 1.
 Oxide crystallite sizes can be compared to oxide domain dimensions as reflected by SEM results (Figure 2b-i).
 From SEM, the TiO2-GA and Ta2O5-GA structures have ~12 nm thick struts, slightly smaller than the XRD derived crystallite sizes of 14 nm and 18 nm.
 TiO2-GD and Ta2O5-GD oxide strut dimensions were ~25 nm, larger than the TiO2-GD 9 nm crystallite size and close to the ~27-28 nm Ta2O5 XRD crystallite size.
 SEM derived oxide domain dimensions for both hexagonal supports were also ~25 nm, larger than the XRD based crystallite sizes of ~9 nm and ~18 nm for TiO2-Hex and Ta2O5-Hex, respectively.
 Oxide crystallite sizes for most samples were therefore either close to (for GD structures) or smaller (for hexagonal structures) than the associated oxide domain dimensions.
 Slightly larger domain sizes in GA structures without loss of mesostructure may suggest elongation of crystallites along the sample strut direction.
 Results are consistent with periodic mesoscale structure retention after high temperature processing, as substantial crystalline overgrowth beyond the confinement of BCP SA directed nanoscale domains is typically associated with loss of mesoscale structure.